-If, geographically, Ahuntsic and Cartierville areas belong to the same borough, sociologically both areas are quite different.
-In the Ahuntsic area, the population is mostly French and growing old, in the Cartierville area, the population is mostly young and multicultural.
+If, geographically, Ahuntsic and Cartierville areas belong to the same borough, sociologically, both areas are quire different. in te Ahuntsic area, the population is mostly French and growing old and, in the Cartierville area, the population is mostly young and multicultural.

 There are many other important differences between these two "peoples-neighborhoods".
 The money smart neighborhood part of the borough not seeming to be aware of the reality of the poorest part.
 Rich and poor neighborhoods are close, but both are cut off from each other.

 Because of the massive arrival of immigrants from a large variety of countries, the territory now profits from an important cultural diversity.